 - 161. Bill 148 introduces modest changes to Ontario's employment and labour law regime. - 162.
 In the Coalition's submission, this is not a neutral exercise.
-In order to close the gendered pay, the Legislative Committee is required to consider how the existing employment and labour laws contribute or ameliorate that gap. - 163.
-Our recommendations in these submissions, particularly the equal pay for equal work recommended amendments, are designed to ensure that the Bill 148 truly assist in closing the gendered wage gap.
+In order to close the gender pay gap, the Legislative Committee is required to consider how the existing employment and labour laws contribute to or ameliorate that gap. - 163.
+Our recommendations in these submissions, particularly the equal pay for equal work recommended amendments, are designed to ensure that Bill 148 truly assists in closing the gender pay gap.